 This is a simple, fun way to grill veggies.

 We love grilling.
-It brings our family and friends together in a relaxed setting.
-During the warmer months we cook outside as much as possible.
-If we are going to fire up the grill then I want to make it worth the effort.
+It brings our family and friends together in a relaxed setting, and during the warmer months we cook outside as much as possible.
+If we’re going to fire up the grill then I want to make it worth the effort.
 So I try to cook the whole meal on the grill.
-We love a mixed grill with meat, and veggies as most people do.
+We love a mixed grill with meat and veggies as most people do.
 But we try to mix in some unexpected veggies.
 In this case, turnips and radishes get charred alongside asparagus and spring onions.
 And they all get a delightfully different marinade featuring tahini.

 To make the marinade: